fraunhofer-iem/move-kpi-system/kpis/Production Performance/Machine Downtime Rate.md

 # Machine Downtime Rate

 ## Description
-We measure how productive thw production is by the ratio of production losses to actual production.
+We measure the ratio of downtime and worktime to evaluate the efficiency of the production.

 ## Calculation
 `Downtime / (Downtime + Worktime)`